earlman/earlman/README.md

 ## 👨‍💻 About Me

-I'm a detail-oriented developer with a passion for creating elegant and effective solutions.
-My journey into tech is a bit unconventional: I started my career with a degree in Chemical Engineering and a foundation in analytical problem-solving.
-This background taught me how to break down complex systems, a skill I now apply to architecting front-end systems and designing user-friendly web applications.
+I build elegant, effective solutions.
+My detail-oriented approach stems from an unconventional start: Chemical Engineering.
+That background taught me to break down complex systems.
+Now, I apply this to architecting front-end systems and designing user-friendly web applications.

-For the past 5+ years, I've been honing my skills as a freelance developer, working with a diverse range of clients from small businesses to startups.
-I thrive on the challenge of turning a client's vision into a reality and have experience with a wide variety of technologies and build systems.
-I'm always eager to learn and grow, and I'm currently looking for a long-term team environment where I can contribute to larger, more complex projects.
+For five years, I freelanced, partnering with diverse clients from small businesses to startups.
+I transform their visions into reality, leveraging varied technologies and build systems.
+Eager to grow, I seek a long-term team to tackle larger, more complex projects.

 ## 🚀 My Skills